- Our Firm

 Like brain injuries, spinal injuries also affect individuals differently.
 Depending on the location and type of injury, a patient may suffer from:

 For some injured individuals, the pain is constant and unbearable.
 Because pain is an individualized experience, physicians may only be able to monitor and manage the pain.
 For others, not using a body part is just as difficult as physically losing it.
 Finding the right medical treatment is as important during the healing process as pursuing your right to fair compensation is.
+Our Riverside personal injury lawyers can help you recover the compensation you need to recover.

 The spinal cord is long and the location of the injury is important as each section of the spinal cord generally controls a different area of the body.
 The next few paragraphs will be discussing what damage may be caused if an injury is sustained to that part of the spinal cord.